-Now mind you, the prices won’t knock your socks off.
-You may have paid $12 for a DVD seven years ago which they may offer you forty five cents for.
-But what would you have done with it otherwise?
-Right now it’s clutter, it’s taking up space, and it could contribute to your bank account.
+The prices they pay won’t knock your socks off.
+You may have paid $12 for a DVD seven years ago which they may offer you fifty cents for.
+But what would you do with it otherwise?
+Right now it’s clutter, it’s taking up space, and together with the other stuff, it’ll add to your bank account.

 Another option for your books, especially textbooks, is Bookscouter.
-I had three IT related books right in my bedroom that totaled almost $60 on Bookscouter.
+I had three IT related books that Bookscouter paid me almost $60 for.

-Kids tend to outgrow many things within a few years.
-Instead of waiting until they’re worth nothing and tossing them in the garbage you may as well get some value for them.
+Kids outgrow things within a few years.
+Instead of waiting until they’re worth nothing and tossing them in the garbage, you may as well get some value for them.
 Because we both know, you’ll probably use this money to get them something else.

 How about furniture?

 Do you have a couch, any chairs, or rockers that aren’t being used?
-New furniture is expensive and if yours is in good condition you can declutter your house and sell it on Craigslist.
-Make some money and make someone else’s day.
+New furniture is expensive, and if yours is in decent condition you can sell it through Craigslist and be paid within a day or two.

 Save Money for Christmas Through Cash Back Apps

-In addition to selling things that have value, another way to add to your PayPal account is by taking advantage of free apps that basically hand you money.
+In addition to selling things that have value, one way to add to your PayPal account is by taking advantage of free apps that basically hand you money.

-- Buy whatever you need, and then a percentage of the cost is deposited into your PayPal account.
+- Buy whatever you need, and that percentage of the cost is deposited into your PayPal account.
+It’s that easy.

 By the way, Target does free shipping on orders of $35 or more, or if you do store pickup, which sometimes can be done on the same day.

-- You know those extra trips you make to the grocery store for things you need at the last minute?
-Where you go in for two things and end up spending $30?
+- We eliminated extra trips to the grocery store for “last minute” things.
+The ones where we’d go in for 2 things and spend $30.
 I did that several times a month.
 It’s wasted money and wasted time.

 Here’s how $5 Meal Plan saves you money:

-- You enter the number of days you need meals for, and it suggests complete meals that’ll cost less than $2 per person.
+- You enter the number of days you need meals for, and it’ll display dozens of complete meals you can make for less than $2/person.

-- It’ll supply you with the directions and a shopping list of ingredients.
+- Just select your meals and it’ll supply you with the directions and a shopping list of ingredients.

-- So, now you’ll shop for groceries once, and there won’t be another minute during the next week that you’ll waste time thinking about what to make.
+- Now you’ll shop for groceries once, and there won’t be another minute during the next week that you’ll waste time thinking about what to make, or ordering take-out.

-I’m not suggesting never going out to eat.
-But if you can cut out the times you’re doing it out of necessity rather than a planned night out, you’ll save hundreds of dollars.
+I’m not suggesting you become a hermit and never go out to eat.
+But eliminating the times you’re doing it out of necessity rather than a planned night out, will save hundreds of dollars.

-Are you using Ibotta?
-If not, you’re leaving money on the table.
-This is a free app where they publish new discounts on certain products each week.
+When you install it, you’ll see that they publish new discounts on products each week.
 And a lot of them aren’t brand specific.
 They may say, “save $0.50 on any brand of bread”.

-- Once you have your shopping list ready, check Ibotta.
-See what products they’re offering a rebate on this week.
+- Once you have your shopping list ready, check Ibotta and tap to select the products you’ll be buying that offer a rebate this week.